 Should any further details be sought, see Australian Light Horse Studies Centre

 Lest We Forget

-Major James Samuel DENTON, a 38 year old Civil servant from Pazely, Great Southern Railway, Western Australia.
+Lieutenant James Samuel DENTON, a 38 year old Civil servant from Pazely, Great Southern Railway, Western Australia.
 He enlisted with the AIF on 20 August 1914 and was allotted to the 11th Battalion, E Company which embarked from Fremantle, Western Australia, on board HMAT A11 Ascanius on 2 November 1914.
-DENTON subsequently was Wounded in Action, 2 May 1915.
 After the Great War, DENTON Returned to Australia, 28 February 1919.
 DENTON was awarded the DSO and Mentioned in Despatches.